-A feature which is heavily dependent on price and general build quality is the material of the washing drum.
+A feature that is heavily dependent on price and general build quality is the material of the washing drum.
 This is the most heavily used part of a washing machine, so the better the materials, the longer it should last.
 Cheap washing machines often have reinforced plastic or ceramic drums, whereas those of higher-end models are built from sturdier stainless steel.

-Modern washing machines drive their rotating drum in one of two ways – directly via an attached motor, or indirectly using a belt that connects the motor to the drum.
-A direct drive system has fewer moving parts and is therefore less prone to failure and noise, and also has greater control of the drum which allows for quick adjustments and different cycle options.
+Modern washing machines typically drive their rotating drum in one of two ways – directly via an attached motor, or indirectly using a belt that connects the motor to the drum.
+A direct drive system has fewer moving parts and is, therefore, less prone to failure and noise, and also has greater control of the drum which allows for quick adjustments and different cycle options.
 The downside is that the motor needs to be specially designed to fit the washing machine’s size and capacity to provide the right amount of power, which can result in higher prices.

-What are the best washing machines?
+What is the best laundry washer?

 So, you’ve done a bit of research into washing machines and decided you have a budget of X dollars, with a Y amount of space, and you want either a top/front loader.
 Great!
 Once you’ve explored these key areas, it’s time to delve into some brands.

 There is no singular ‘best’ washing machine out there – the one that’s the best is the one that’s right for you.

 Just ask the people we surveyed in our recent ratings!
 For those who bought a top load washing machine, a small number of respondents said they wished they spent more on a better model (8%).
 This is similar to the 7% of people who said the same after picking out a front loader.

 However, we can point you in the direction of our customer satisfaction ratings, which review all of the major brands.

 |Model||Fisher & Paykel WA1068G2||Miele WDB030 Eco||Bosch WAW28460AU|